briannaosms/parking-occupancy-detection-system/README.md

 ## Object Detection
 ### About
-`/pods/object-detection` contains the directories `/docker` and `/Mask-RCNN-TF2`
-- `/docker` contains a docker file that automates the testing enviroment and configuration for the Visual Studio Code Extension Remote Containers
+`/pods/object-detection/` contains the directories `datasets/`, `images/`, `mrcnn-reqs/`, `output/` and `src/`.
+The directories  `datasets/`, `images/`, `output/` and `src`are mounted volume in the docker container.
+- `datasets/` containes training and testing datasets for the object detection algorithms.
+This directory is excluded by the `.gitignore` file, so it serves as a storage location for those datasets without tracking 5 GB+ of data in the repository.
+- `images/` contains images of the Nethken parking lot used for testing and demonstration purposes.
+- `mrcnn-reqs` contains files used to build the Mask RCNN (MRCNN) object detection library.
+- `output/` contains resulting images produced by the object detection algorihtms.
+- `src/` contains the source code to use, train, and test the object detection algorithms.
-- `/Mask-RCNN-TF2` contains the MRCNN object detection repository and sample code for the project
+  - `samples/` contains sample source code from the MRCNN repositiory.
-  - `main.py` is the developing object detection program.
+  - `main.py` is the main developing object detection program.
 Make a copy of this program then add your changes.
   - `demo.py` is the object detection program used for the sprint 2 retrospective presentation.
 Its purpose was to demonstrate the detected parking spots and missing vehicles.
   - If you need help to understand how the object detection algorithm is used, the programs `main.py`, `demo.py`, and `object-detect.py` can help.
+- `dockerfile` is used to build the container enviroment for using, training, and testing the object detection algorithms.

 ### Prequisites
-**To run the object detection program on your computer, you need a NVIDIA graphics card.**
+**To run the object detection program on your computer, a NVIDIA graphics card is required.**

-**Prerequisites for host computer or VM that will run docker:**
+**Prerequisites for a Linux host computer or Linux VM that will run docker:**
 1. Ensure your Linux distribution is supported here in the [NVIDIA Toolkit installation guide](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/install-guide.html).
 2. Run `ubuntu-drivers devices` in a terminal.
 3. Look for the recommended NVIDIA driver and install it.
 For example, if my recommended driver is nvidia-driver-525, then I will install that driver using the command `sudo apt install nvidia-driver-525`.